betterscientificsoftware/bssw.io/Articles/Blog/DefiningPoliciesToTurnATeamAndProjectAround.md

 #### Publication date: October TBD, 2018

-When trying to decide what software engineering best practices to apply to your scientific software project, the key task is to **define your policies**, whatever they may be, and **get your team to commit to them**, realizing that you can refine implementation details as you go along.
+When trying to decide what software engineering best practices to apply to your scientific software project, the key task is to define your policies, whatever they may be, and get your team to commit to them, realizing that you can refine implementation details as you go along.

 ### EMPIRE's Story